Skip to Main Content

 II.
 Drone Committee

 In accordance with UC Unmanned Aircraft System (Drone) Policy, the UCLA Drone Committee will act as the Designated Local Authority that reviews and approves all drone activities at the UCLA campus.
-Members of the committee may include, but are not limited to, the Events Office, Medical Center, Cultural & Recreational Affairs, Housing & Hospitality Services, Fire Department, Police Department, Media Relations, and Insurance & Risk Management.
+Members of the committee may include, but are not limited to, the Events Office, Medical Center, Cultural & Recreational Affairs, Housing & Hospitality Services, Fire Department, Police Department, Media Relations, The Social Sciences Center for Education, Research, and Technology, and Insurance & Risk Management.
 During the course of the approval process, the UC Center of Excellence on Unmanned Aircraft System Safety may be consulted.

 III.
 Approval Procedures and Criteria